nellie-allsop/reading-notes/README.md

 - [Main page](https://nellie-allsop.github.io/reading-notes)
 - [Extra page](https://nellie-allsop.github.io/reading-notes/extra-fun)

 Hello!
 My name is Nellie (she/her) and this is my [GitHub portfolio page](https://github.com/nellie-allsop).
-Something fun about me is that I like crochet, and it turns out that's not too disimilar to coding!
+Something fun about me is that I like crochet, and it turns out that [it's not too disimilar to coding](https://webscapegardener.co.uk/why-coding-like-crochet/)!
 <img src="https://webscapegardener.co.uk/wordpress/wp-content/uploads/code-or-crochet.jpg" width="300" height="300">
+*Photo credit to Webscape Gardener*

 ## What is a "growth mindset"
 Your mindset equates to what you think about yourself.
 And a growth mindset is a great mindset to have!
 When you have a growth mindset, you are open to learning.
 Someone with a growth mindset would likely: